04 When to switch from the fixed-cost project model to dedicated teams?

 Sometimes it's a good idea to switch from the fixed-cost project to the dedicated team model when you've been working with the vendor for some time and know how the team works.

 Once you know that the team delivers a fantastic quality of work within the set timeline, you can trust the vendor to make the dedicated model work for you.
-For example, once your application is ready you can hire the team to deliver support, take of its maintenance for you, and continually optimize it.
+For example, once your application is ready, you can hire the team to deliver support, remove its maintenance, and continually optimize it.

-Now that you know what the dedicated team model is all about and how it works, here are 3 best practices for making it work for your company, backed by our experience in setting up dedicated teams for our clients.
+Now that you know what the dedicated team model is all about and how it works, here are three best practices for making it work for your company, backed by our experience setting up dedicated teams for our clients.

 Dedicated team model - 3 best practices

-For the collaboration between your in-house and external resources to go smoothly, you need to make sure that both teams are on the same page, especially about the priorities in your project.
+For the collaboration between your in-house and external resources to go smoothly, you need to make sure that both teams are on the same page, especially about the priorities of your project.

 Set up tools that help team members to communicate and share knowledge – for example, about new methods or best practices.
-Include obligatory regular meetings with the entire team to keep the process streamlined and make sure that everyone knows what the key priorities and goals are.
+Include obligatory regular meetings with the entire team to keep the process streamlined and ensure everyone knows the key priorities and goals.

-Outsourcing a project requires a lot of attention and care when it comes to assigning roles and responsibilities.
+Outsourcing a project requires a lot of attention and care when assigning roles and responsibilities.
 Professional software development companies will always present you with developer profiles from which you can pick and choose to create your dream team.

 Review these profiles carefully and ask the vendor to arrange meetings with developers so you can assess their language skills and check whether they're an excellent match for your company culture.

-By hiring the right people, you will boost your in-house team's capabilities and gain access to new skills for developing a more successful product.
-Make sure that the team up with an outsourcing partner that you trust to deliver the best people.
+Hiring the right people will boost your in-house team's capabilities and gain access to new skills for developing a more successful product.
+Make sure you team up with an outsourcing partner you trust to deliver the best people.

-For example, assign the dedicated team to your project's experimental phase or Research and Development tasks.
-They will be thankful for granting them the opportunity to play around with code and experiment with the most innovative technologies.
+For example, assign a dedicated team to your project's experimental phase or Research and Development tasks.
+They will be thankful for allowing them to play with code and experiment with the most innovative technologies.

 Hire dedicated teams instead of struggling to employ talent

 If you're like any other company operating on the market today, you're probably looking to launch and test new products as quickly as possible.
-Time-to-market is an essential factor in business success, and you can be sure that your competitors are busy developing their solutions.
+Time-to-market is essential to business success, and you can be sure that your competitors are busy developing their solutions.